michaelhuettermann/sandbox/all/src/main/resources/docs/readme.txt

-These folders contain different artifacts which add another content to the overall release.
-Part of that is also the jenkins directory consisting of pipeline scripts used to promote changes to production.
+These folders contain different artifacts which add additional content to the overall release, and self-contained build logic, particularly the "jenkins" directory consisting of pipeline scripts used to promote changes to production.

 also see:
    https://youtu.be/jBGFjFc6Jf8?t=1424